Mere addition paradox: Responses

-Some scholars, such as Larry Temkin and Stuart Rachels, argue that inconsistencies between the four claims (above) relies on the assumption that the "better than" relation is transitive.
-We may resolve the inconsistency, thus, by rejecting the assumption.
-On this view, from the fact that A+ is no worse than A and that B− is better than A+ it simply does not follow that B− is better than A.
+Some scholars, such as Larry Temkin and Stuart Rachels, argue that inconsistencies between the four claims (above) rely on the assumption that the "better than" relation is transitive.
+The inconsistency could then be resolved by rejecting the assumption.
+According to this view, although A+ is no worse than A, and B− is better than A+, it does not follow that B− is better than A.